 - Books on top of books from Barnes and Noble and Amazon…

 - Target online…

 Need I say more?
-The goal of my no spend month is to cut out all of this frivolous spending.
+The goal of a no spend month is to cut out all frivolous spending and see where all my money is going. .
 I’m grown, spending like I don’t have sense doesn’t make sense.
-Especially since I have savings goals that we need to hit this year.
+Especially since I have savings goals!

-No books unless they come from the library, no shopping for clothes ( the exception being a few things I will need for a trip to Orlando late in March), no random coffee runs, no browsing on Amazon, and no visits to Target unless I can’t get it anywhere else.
+No books unless they come from the library, no shopping for clothes, no random coffee runs, no browsing on Amazon, and no visits to Target unless I can’t get it anywhere else.

 Want to join me?
 Here are the rules.

 - No spending outside of bills and necessities.

 - Necessities mean things like: groceries, toothpaste, new underwear if they have holes in them etc.

 - Non-necessities: a new pair of jeans because they are on sale, that cute t-shirt I saw on Instagram or that thing on Amazon your friend told you to get.